You've just transferred thousands, maybe hundreds of thousands, to your child.

 transfers from parents to children

-every year in the UK
+every year in the UK1

 A gift of love — and a legal responsibility.

-Where the money goes
+Where the money goes2

 House deposits